Golf instructors teach many different approaches to the takeaway.

 Of course you can try to learn to move the club two and a half yards some other way.

-If you want to get the club in the same spot every time, you can simply learn to move your shoulder blade two and a half inches.
+If you want to get the club in the same spot every time, you can simply learn to move your trail shoulder blade two and a half inches.

-The choice is yours, but if you want to move efficiently, two inches of shoulder blade movement in toward your spine will get the club into the exact same spot every time.
+The choice is yours, but if you want to move efficiently, two inches of shoulder blade movement in toward your spine will get the club into the exact same spot every single time.

 It Comes Down to Science